Nsfr750/MSR605/Docs/OMRON.md

 *1
 ```
 - The C/R detects that the character after ES in verification
-    doesn’t coincide with result of LRC calculation.
+    doesnâ€™t coincide with result of LRC calculation.
-“54” Write Error
+â€œ54â€ Write Error
 ( No Encode )

 ```